London Online-Only Auction - Conditions of Sale and Authorship Warranty

 Phillips has the right, but not the obligation, to cancel the sale of a lot if we reasonably believe:

-Upon notice of Phillips election to cancel the sale, the buyer will promptly return the lot to Phillips, and we will then refund the Purchase Price paid.
+Upon notice of Phillips election to cancel the sale, the buyer will promptly return the lot to Phillips, and we will then refund the Purchase Price paid by you.
 The refund will constitute the sole remedy and recourse of the buyer against Phillips and the seller with respect to such cancelled sale.

 If you are considering importing a lot into another country, you are responsible for familiarizing yourself with relevant export and import regulations of the countries concerned.